Boxer cardiomyopathy is still being studied. There are many things that we know about this health issue...And some that we are still trying to learn.

-Taking the steps to keep your Boxer healthy can go a long way in extending their life span....And knowing the early warning signs of this serious issue can help with obtaining early treatment which can save the life of you dog.
+Taking steps to keep your Boxer healthy can go a long way in extending your dog's life span....And knowing the early warning signs of this serious issue can help with obtaining early treatment which can save the life of your dog.

-This breed is prone to Boxer Cardiomyopathy and other Boxer heart conditions...but this does not mean that your dog is bound to have these problems.
+This breed is prone to cardiomyopathy and other Boxer heart conditions...but this does not mean that your dog is bound to have these problems.